Buying Real Estate: The Home Buying Process

 It doesn't have to be a 'hot' market for a seller to have the luxury of choosing between multiple offers on their property.
 If you find yourself in a multiple offer situation, don't panic and don't withdraw your offer - you may be the highest bidder and won't even know it if you pull out.
 Go through at least one round of negotiations before you decide to withdraw.
 Have a price in your mind of where you want to go, and stay in the game until that price has been reached.
 Too many buyers lose the property by pulling out too soon.

 From Offer To Closing

 Once your offer has been presented to the seller the negotiating process begins.
-There are liable to be numerous counter-offers going back and forth between you and the seller.
-There are a few important things to remember:
+There are likely to be numerous counter-offers going back and forth between you and the seller.
+Here are a few important things to remember:

 - Your offer is just that - an offer - until it has been accepted and agreed to by both you and the seller.
-At any time during the negotiating process another offer could materialize - thus creating a multiple offer situation.
+At any time during the negotiating process another offer from a different buyer could be made - thus creating a multiple offer situation.
 A seller is free to accept whichever offer they prefer.
 A wise buyer will try to come to an agreement with the seller in a reasonably short period of time.

 - Many contracts have stipulations on when the buyer must make his mortgage application.
 Please be sure to check your contract and abide by its requirements.

 - If your contract calls for a home inspection, please select your home inspector as soon as possible and let your agent know who they are.
 Your service providers have a limited amount of time to protect your interest.